ofa/django-bouncy/README.rst

 ---------------------
 There are multiple configuration options avalable for you to include in your django settings file.

-``BOUNCY_TOPIC_ARN`` - A string or list of one or more SNS topics the app is authorized to pay attention to.
+``BOUNCY_TOPIC_ARN`` - A list of one or more SNS topics the app is authorized to pay attention to.
 It is highly recommended you set this setting, especially if you did not disable ``BOUNCY_AUTO_SUBSCRIBE``, as a third party could create their own topic on their own SES account pointed to your django-bouncy endpoint, allowing them to batch create bounces that django-bouncy will recognize as valid.
 Default: ``None``

 ``BOUNCY_AUTO_SUBSCRIBE`` - All SNS endpoints must verify with Amazon that they are willing to accept SNS notifications.
 This is done via a SubscriptionNotification sent when you first add a new endpoint, which will contain a unique temporary URL that must be either polled via either a GET request or passed back to Amazon via the API.
 By default django-bouncy will acknoledge and confirm with Amazon any subscription request sent to it.
 It does this by visiting the SubscribeURL provided by a SubscriptionNotification.